- Aphasia facts*

 - Aphasia, a disturbance in the formulation and comprehension of language, is due to damage to brain tissue areas responsible for language; aphasia may occur suddenly or develop over time, depending on the type and location of brain tissue damage.

-- Strokes are a common cause of aphasia (about 80,000 new strokes are diagnosed per year).
+- Strokes are a common cause of aphasia.

 - Causes of aphasia are mainly due to strokes, severe head trauma, brain tumors, and brain infections; however, any brain tissue damage for whatever reason that occurs in the language centers of the brain may cause aphasia.